Serve the ham that was used in “A Great Way to Smoke Your Holiday Turkey” recipe. Delicious!!

 Lyfe Tyme Pork Ribs

 Salt and pepper ribs.
-Place on grill and baste liberally with Hilda’s Sauce recipe on page two.
+Place on grill and baste liberally with Hilda’s Sauce recipe.
 Cook at 225-250° for about three hours.
 Turn frequently and baste each time.

 Charlie’s Simple Pork Chops